 Glossary of Terms

-To ensure effective communication and clear understanding of the terms used in this strategy, as well as in the service at large, a glossary of terms is included in Appendix 2.
+To ensure effective communication and clear understanding of the terms used in this Strategy, as well as in the service at large, a glossary of terms is included in Appendix 2.
 This explains the terminology, acronyms and abbreviations used throughout.

 Risk Register

-Various risks in relation to the communication of flood forecast products and information were examined whilst preparing this strategy.
+Various risks in relation to the communication of flood forecast products and information were examined whilst preparing this Strategy.
 Mitigation measures for these risks have been proposed.
 The risks and mitigation measures have been compiled into a Risk Register, a copy of which is given in Appendix 3.

 Limitations of the NFFWS and Disclaimers

-The NFFWS will issue guidance and advisories based on forecasted flows for rivers and forecasted water levels for coastal areas in Stage 1.
-At this point in the establishment of the NFFWS, it cannot produce products based on potential impacts.
-Service products developed during Stage 1 will be on a National and Catchment scale (sub catchment or local scale products will be developed at later stages in the establishment of its service).
-During Stage 1, the remit of the NFFWS does not extend to forecasts for Pluvial Flooding.
-Colour coded rainfall warnings are issued by Met Éireann’s Forecasting Division.
+In accordance with the objective for Stage I, the NFFWS, through the FFC, will issue guidance and advisories based on forecasted flows for rivers and forecasted water levels for coastal areas and service products developed at this Stage will be on a National and Catchment scale (sub catchment or local scale products will be developed at later stages in the establishment of the Service).
+The accuracy of flood forecasts is limited by the extent of the existing hydrometric observation system.
+Service products developed at this stage of development of the NWFFS are subject to misinterpretation and only suitable for select stakeholders i.e., Local Authorities, OPW and NDFEM.
+NFFWS products, as this stage of development, are not suitable for issue to the public.

+At this point the remit of the NFFWS does not extend to forecasts for pluvial or groundwater flooding.

 All service products will carry disclaimer text.
-Please note that all examples relating to NFFWS products used in this document are for the illustrative purposes only and their format and appearance is subject to change.
+Please note that all examples relating to NFFWS products used in this document are for illustrative purposes only and their format and appearance is subject to change.

 Revisions and updates of the Communications Strategy

-The communications strategy is a living document and is subject to change.
-Policies and decisions adopted by Government; the NFFWS steering group, sub groups of the steering group (that are approved by the steering group) or other factors, may lead to revisions of this strategy.
+The Communications Strategy is a living document and is subject to change.
+Policies and decisions adopted by Government; the SG, subgroups of the SG (that are approved by the SG) or other factors, may lead to revisions of this strategy.

-The Communications Strategy has been developed in line with existing strategies, polices and communications procedures which are currently in place within Met Éireann, the OPW, the Department of Housing, Planning and Local Government (DHPLG) and the National Directorate for Fire and Emergency Management (NDFEM).
-Should these be amended, the strategy will be revised to reflect these changes.
+The Communications Strategy has been developed in line with existing strategies, polices and communications procedures which are currently in place within Met Éireann, the OPW, the Department of Housing, Local Government and Heritage (DHLGH), Local Authorities and the National Directorate for Fire and Emergency Management (NDFEM).
+Should these be amended, the Strategy will be revised to reflect these changes.

 Part 1 Identification of stakeholders, decision makers, and communication goals for each stakeholder group.

-The CWG identified three main stakeholder groups.
-The identification process included a series of meetings, workshops, reports and so on.
-Details of a questionnaire used to identify relevant groups are given in Appendix 4.
+The CWG identified two main stakeholder groups.
+The identification process included a series of meetings, workshops and reports, etc. Details of a questionnaire used to identify relevant groups are given in Appendix 4.

 The CWG sought to identify information required by the stakeholders, the stakeholder’s communication objectives, and the reason for the communication.
-It is worth noting that these are the stakeholder’s requirements for a fully functional, operational NFFWS and not all will be met at the end of Stage 1.
+It is worth noting that these are the stakeholder’s requirements for a fully developed NFFWS and not all will be met at the end of Stage I.

-At the end of Stage 1 in the development of the NFFWS, communication will principally concern the Local Authorities, NDFEM and the OPW.
+At the end of Stage I in the development of the NFFWS, communication will principally concern the Local Authorities, NDFEM and the OPW.

-These three bodies are the NFFWS’s principal stakeholders in Stage 1 of the NFFWS development, communication goals for these stakeholders are outlined in Table 1 under State Bodies and Event Responders.
-Communication Goals for other stakeholders,t The gGeneral pPublic, Sectorial interests and media are also described but are not fully achieved under Stage 1.
+These three bodies are the NFFWS’s principal stakeholders for Stage I of the NFFWS development and the communication goals for these stakeholders are outlined in Table 1, under State Bodies and Event Responders.
+Communication Goals for other stakeholders, such as sectorial interests and media are also described but are not intended to be fully achieved under Stage I.